Lunisa202/Lunisa202/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

 I'm Peruvian.
-Bachelor's degree in Computer Engineering from Peru, and fullstack developer.
+Bachelor's degree in Computer Science from Peru, and fullstack developer.
 I have built web applications using Node.js, Express, Zod, Sequelize, JavaScript, React, Redux Toolkit, HTML, CSS, and tailwind CSS.
-I studied on platforms like [freecodecamp](https://www.freecodecamp.org), [open-bootcamp](https://campus.open-bootcamp.com/), [Frontend mentor](https://www.frontendmentor.io/), youtube and others like [adventJs](https://adventjs.dev/es) and [HackerRank](https://www.hackerrank.com/).
+I studied on platforms like [freecodecamp](https://www.freecodecamp.org), [Frontend mentor](https://www.frontendmentor.io/), youtube and others like [adventJs](https://adventjs.dev/es) and [HackerRank](https://www.hackerrank.com/).
 I graduated from the ONE (Oracle Next Education) program as a frontend web programmer with React.
 After this, I have participated in 'No Country' and 'Foo Talent' work simulation projects.
 I have also developed projects as a freelancer.
 <img align="right" width=300px alt="Unicorn" src="https://c.tenor.com/GN73MKBawZYAAAAi/busy-cute.gif" />